tzapu/development-meteor/README.md

 ## development-meteor - Docker Runtime for non packaged Meteor Apps

-This image is made to run Meteor apps as you would run them locally with `meteor`
+This image is made to run Meteor apps as you would run them locally with `meteor`.
+It is basically a Node Image with Meteor preinstalled.

 This would allow you to deploy a debug version of your app on your server and share it with your team/testers.